-The normal cardiac electrical conduction pathway propagates from the right atrium down towards the left ventricle.
-In other words, the cardiac conduction axis is normally downward and leftward.
-Bipolar limb lead I (points to the left) and augmented lead aVF (points straight down) represent the component vectors in the x and y planes, respectively, for the cardiac conduction axis.
+Normal cardiac conduction propagates downward and leftward from the SA node to the His-Purkinje system.
+Thus, lead I (points to the patient’s left) and lead aVF (points straight down) represent the component vectors in the x and y planes, respectively, for the cardiac conduction axis.
 This means that downward is + for lead aVF, and leftward (rightward on the image) is + for lead I.

 Drop me a comment below with questions!